Walter Lantz Productions: 1928–1935: Early years as Universal Cartoon Studios

-Lantz began his career at the art department of William Randolph Hearst's New York American during the 1910s, having his start in the cartoon industry at Hearst's International Film Service, which in 1918 transferred its entire staff to Bray Productions.
+Walter Lantz began his career at the art department of William Randolph Hearst's New York American during the 1910s, having his start in the cartoon industry at Hearst's International Film Service, which in 1918 transferred its entire staff to Bray Productions.
 By the mid-1920s, Lantz was directing (and acting in) the studio's top cartoon, Dinky Doodle, also becoming a producer as Bray attempted to compete with Hal Roach and Mack Sennett by making live-action comedies.
-Bray Productions closed shop in 1928, and Lantz moved to Hollywood, trying to start a studio while trying to make a living in a succession of odd jobs, including driving Universal owner Carl Laemmle's limousine.
-The chauffeur job also landed Lantz at the Winkler Studio, which produced cartoons for Universal.
+Bray Productions closed shop in 1928, and Lantz moved to Hollywood, trying to start a studio while trying to make a living in a succession of odd jobs, including driving Universal Pictures owner Carl Laemmle's limousine.
+The chauffeur job also landed Lantz a job at Winkler Pictures, which, under producer Charles Mintz, produced the Oswald the Lucky Rabbit cartoons for Universal Pictures.
+Lantz became one of the Oswald series' directors alongside Hugh Harman and Rudolf Ising, after series creators Walt Disney and Ub Iwerks left the company.

-In early 1929, Universal was distributing the Oswald the Lucky Rabbit cartoons by Charles Mintz and George Winkler (but created by Walt Disney).
-However, the popularity of the series was beginning to decline because of the lower quality of the output.
-Laemmle then fired Mintz and Winkler and was now looking for someone to head an in-house animation studio.
-Lantz won the studio in a poker bet with Laemmle.
-The first Lantz-produced "Oswald" cartoon was Race Riot, released on September 2, 1929.
+The popularity of the Oswald series began to fall because of a decline in quality, alongside a series of heated confrontations between Mintz and Harman & Ising, and then between Laemmle and Harman & Ising, which led Laemmle to fire Mintz and terminate the Winkler contract in early 1929.
+Laemmle was now looking for someone to run a new in-house animation studio for Universal, and Walter Lantz won the job in a poker game with Laemmle.
+He reunited with his Bray colleague and former Winkler director Bill Nolan, who led the newly founded studio with him.
+The first "Oswald" cartoon produced by Lantz at the new Universal Cartoon Studios was Race Riot, released on September 2, 1929.
 The first animators for the studio included Winkler veterans Rollin Hamilton, Tom Palmer and "rubber-hose" pioneer Bill Nolan.
 Bert Fiske scored the first cartoons, having done this for the few Winkler sound "Oswalds".
 Additions to the staff included Pinto Colvig and Tex Avery.